 Fall is a true fan favorite.
 With its aromatic flavors, vibrant colors, cooler days, and steady routines, how can anyone fault fall?

-With the Fall Equinox upon us today (Sept.
-22 and 23), we were wondering, how exactly does the change of season affect our sleep?
+With the Fall Equinox upon us, on Sept.
+23, 2023, we were wondering: How exactly does the change of season affect our sleep?

 The season is commonly thought of as an excellent time to get more sleep, a result of cooler temperatures and less daylight.
 A temperature of 60-70 degrees is most conducive to falling and staying asleep, according to this study from the National Institutes of Health.
 Also, with the shorter daylight in our days along with less light exposure, we produce more melatonin—the hormone that regulates the circadian rhythm and makes you feel sleepy.